 The long road to a new building

 The Brightwood Branch has served the community for more than a century.
 Its original location (2435 N. Station St.) opened in 1901, making it the sixth public library in Indianapolis.
 Over the next seven decades, operations moved up, down, and around Station Street.
 Then, in 1972, the library relocated to a shopping center on Sherman and 25th streets – its current location.

 While the Brightwood Branch does have a handful of study rooms and a large meeting room, it is undersized.
 That’s why, several years ago, the Indianapolis Public Library started looking at ways to expand the branch.
 Finally, in late 2017 – after more than a year of negotiations with property owners – the Board of Trustees approved purchase agreements for a 2.3-acre site.

-The process of designing new, 15,000-square-foot library began.
+The process of designing the new, 15,000-square-foot library began.
 When Axis was selected for the project, our firm had already worked on a handful of projects for the Indianapolis Public Library, including the Garfield Park and East 38th Street branches.
 We knew from experience that libraries weren’t just about collections; they were about the community.
 They provided patrons with a welcoming atmosphere and a wealth of resources.
-And they weren’t just places to read or research – they gave the community a spot to hang out, hold meetings, toss around ideas, learn a new skill, or find a job.
+And they weren’t just places to read or research – they gave the community a spot to hold meetings, toss around ideas, learn a new skill, find a job, or just hang out.

 The library as “the third place”

 Research tells us that libraries aren’t the solemn institutions they used to be.
 Instead, they have embraced their role as community gathering spaces.
 But in order to design a successful third place, we had to engage the community.
 After all, successful buildings are never designed in a vacuum.